Joe Louis 2

 You can get a birds eye view of the Joe Louis Memorial on the Absolute Michigan map of Michigan.
 Also see Monuments of Detroit from the Detroit News, a slideshow of photos of the Fist and a video look at the Joe Louis Fist Statue.
 For more about Joe Louis, Wikipedia’s Joe Louis entry and the Official site of the Joe Louis Estate.

-One Response to “Fist of a Champion – Detroit’s Monument to Joe Louis”
+23 thoughts on “Fist of a Champion – Detroit’s Monument to Joe Louis